Skipper Wise: 1994–1997 Colour Club

-The video for the single "Freedom Words" was shot in Zuma Beach, Malibu in Southern Calif and produced by Mitchel Linden.
+The video for the single, "Freedom Words" was shot in Zuma Beach, Malibu in Southern Calif and produced by Mitchel Linden.
 The results yielded a video of the year nominations from The American Billboards Video awards.

-The album "In the Flow" was released in 1996 on the JVC/VERTEX label.
-Now with a permanent singer Lisa Taylor, the album yielded three singles: "Be Yourself" which charted in the top 40 in Japan; "If it's all Good"and "Pearls."
+The album, "In the Flow" was released in 1996 on the JVC/VERTEX label.
+Now with a permanent singer Lisa Taylor, the album yielded three singles: "Be Yourself" which charted in the top 40 in Japan; "If it's all Good" and "Pearls."

 The third and final Colour Club record, "Sexuality," was released in 1997 on JVC/Vertex and the single "Tenderness" was issued.
-The accompanying video was released and six weeks later JVC America closed its doors.

 1999–Present Blue Microphones and NEAT Microphones

 In the 1980s, Skipper met Martins Saulespurens in Europe while promoting "Standing Outside in the Rain."
 Martins, an electronics engineer, was able to fix the vintage European microphones necessary for Skipper to capture the audiophile sound of Jazz records required under his contracts.
 Eventually the pair started to create their own products and launched Blue Microphones in 1995.

 In 2008, Skipper and Martins sold Blue Microphones to Transom Capital, a private Equity firm from Southern California.
 Skipper and Martins both retained an interest in the company.
-Blue Microphones designs and produces an extensive line of award-winning microphones, known for cutting-edge designs and audiophile performance.

 In 2010, Blue was named as one of the fastest-growing companies by Inc. Magazine and included in The Deloitte Technology Fast 500.
 In 2011 they were recognized by the CEA Innovations Award, Los Angeles Business Journal 50 Fastest Growing Private Companies, San Fernando Valley Business Journal's Manufacturing Leadership award and Retail Vision Award.
 In mid 2013 Blue Microphones was sold to the private equity company "The Riverside Company" with Skipper and Martins departing.

-In 2014, Gibson Brands launched the NEAT Microphones Division, and named Skipper Wise President.
+In 2014, Gibson Brands launched the NEAT Microphones Division, and named Wise president.
 The following year, NEAT Microphones released a line of bee-themed microphones including the Beecaster, Bumblebee, King Bee, and Worker Bee.
 In 2017, Stray Electrons was formed between the founding team of Blue and Neat Microphones which later purchased the assets of Neat from Gibson in 2018.
 After an independent relaunch (and a successful two year run), gaming tech and accessories brand Turtle Beach acquired the Neat Brand in January 2021.